Print Cost is based on the total number of colours in the design and the total quantity of prints.

 Both the Solid Coated and Solid Uncoated books contain inks printed onto paper.
 Screen printed inks applied to textiles behave a little bit differently due to difference in the ink and the texture of the garment, so it’s important to note that it’s not possible to perfectly match a Pantone Swatch, only to closely simulate it with the different ink type.
 There are optical differences due to the variables between ink and garment.

-Ask your Account Executive for more details when exact colour accuracy is a concern!
+Talk to a Printing Pro for more details when exact colour accuracy is a concern!